 Move at your own pace.
 Then repeat the steps starting from 1 as often as needed.

 Those "shoulds" are sneaky and have had many years of programming on our brain.
 When we find ourselves stressed it's often that there's something we can go back to step 1 and subtract.

 And desires change.
 That’s life and you’re not flakey or wrong to change course, it makes you an evolving human.
 What you want now is real and authentic and it is only natural that your wants will change.
 You don’t even need to create a narrative to explain or justify your choice to change other than your desires shifted and you wanted to.
 It’s that simple.
 You also don’t have to make this new thing you’re doing into your new identity or purpose in life.
-Those are shifting concepts too.
+Those are shifting and perhaps completely unnecessary concepts.
 Embrace the fluidity and aliveness of you.

 I know for some, in the back of your mind you may be thinking, does living this way mean a vow of poverty?
 In short, not at all.
 Quite the opposite, the material success you want is still possible and can come if you want, it will likely even come easier to you now that you’re in your flow and doing things that are aligned with who you are.
 But the funny thing is you might not even care so much about it anymore.